John Escreet: Grants and Commissions

 Escreet is widely celebrated as a highly original composer, and has received numerous composition grants and commissions over the years.

 In 2021, he was a recipient of the highly-coveted South Arts Jazz Road Creative Residencies Grant worth $40,000.
 Previous awards include the Chamber Music America New Jazz Works Grant in 2009, as well as the CMA/ASCAP Award for Adventurous Programming in 2011.
 In 2013, Escreet was commissioned by the Jazz Gallery to write a new work as part of their Residency/Commissions for 2012-2013, for which he wrote an extended work for string quartet and piano trio.
 2014 saw John being awarded the Mid Atlantic Arts Foundation USArtists International grant, enabling his Trio from the United States to collaborate on a European tour with the esteemed British free-jazz saxophonist Evan Parker.

 Teaching and Education

 During his time in New York John was on faculty at The New School.
-He currently teaches at the Herbie Hancock Institute of Jazz in Los Angeles.
+He currently teaches at the Herbie Hancock Institute of Jazz and California State University, Northridge in Los Angeles.